petk/php-build-system/docs/cmake.md

 # Require a minimum CMake version to build the project
 cmake_minimum_required(VERSION 3.25)

-# Set the project name and its metadata
+# Set the project name and metadata
 project(YourProjectName VERSION 1.0.0 LANGUAGES C)

 # ...